 #COVID-19: Learning in times of pandemics

-In response to the Covid-19 pandemic, EPIB has set up a rapid research team consisting of Digital Fellow Anisha Jain based in Delhi, Digital Fellow and former project manager Rakesh K. Rajak based in Bihar and advisory board member Martin Haus based in Germany.
+In response to the Covid-19 pandemic, EPIB has set up a rapid research team consisting of our project manager Abhishek Anand contributing from Ranchi, Digital Fellow Anisha Jain based in Delhi, Digital Fellow and former project manager Rakesh K. Rajak based in Bihar and advisory board member Martin Haus based in Germany.
 We are gathering information from the ground, local, regional and national governments up to global advisory bodies like the WHO, UNESCO and Unicef.
 We then aim to compile the information tailored to Bihar to provide advice to policy makers, bureaucrats, school leaders and communities in times of crisis and short news cycles.
 We try our best to provide accurate information from trustworthy sources.
 If you find any error, please contact us immediately.

 With the Prime Minister announcing an India-wide lockdown that includes schools, education has come to a standstill.
 In Bihar alone, close to 2.4 crore students have been affected (Source: UDISE, Bihar school enrolment 2018-19).